TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 Setting TYPO3_CONF_VARS
 =======================

-A default :file:`LocalConfiguration.php` file of the instance is created by the default :php:`setUp()`.
+A default :file:`config/system/settings.php` file of the instance is created by the default :php:`setUp()`.
 It contains the database credentials and everything else to end up with a working TYPO3 instance.

-If extensions need additional settings in :file:`LocalConfiguration.php`, the property :php:`$configurationToUseInTestInstance` can be used to specify these:
+If extensions need additional settings in :file:`config/system/settings.php`, the property :php:`$configurationToUseInTestInstance` can be used to specify these: